anseki/readline-sync/README.md

 boolYesOrEmpty = readlineSync.keyInYN([query[, options]])
 ```

-Display a `query` to the user if it's specified, and then return a boolean or an empty string immediately a key was pressed by the user, **without pressing an Enter key**.
+Display a `query` to the user if it's specified, and then return a boolean or an empty string immediately a key was pressed by the user, **without pressing the Enter key**.
 Note that the user has no chance to change the input.
 This method works like the `window.confirm` method of web browsers.
 A return value means "Yes" or "No" the user said.
 It differ depending on the pressed key:

 * `Y`: `true`